androidfred/positioncalculator/README.md

-Fixed percent risk position calculator.
+Fixed percent risk position size calculator.

 This is free and unencumbered software released into the public domain.